Counties 2 Sussex: Teams for 2022–23

-Despite winning Sussex 1 East Grinstead were not promoted since the league they would have been promoted to, London 3 South East, was disbanded and Counties 2 Sussex was itself a level 8 league as London 3 South East had been.
+Despite winning Sussex 1 in 2021-22 East Grinstead were not promoted since the league they would have been promoted to, London 3 South East, was disbanded and Counties 2 Sussex was itself a level 8 league as London 3SE had been.
 For East Grinstead the achievement was nevertheless significant as they continued their recovery having elected to take voluntary relegation to the Sussex Intermediate League in 2016 due to being left insolvent after their director (and financial backer) pulled out of the club.

 Hellingly and Hove 2XV who had finished 7th and 8th respectively in Sussex 1 the previous season did not return.